MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - Migration requires Windows 11 [OS Build19045.3758](https://support.microsoft.com/en-us/topic/november-30-2023-kb5032278-os-build-19045-3758-preview-0ae14f06-577e-4eb3-8fcb-c722f3f9dc29).
 - Confirm network access to required sites: **.devices.microsoft.com and download.microsoft.com**.
 - Validate that your network can handle a **30 GB download**.

+## Surface Hub 3 Pack option

+> [!TIP]
+> Alternatively, if you don't wish to migrate your Surface Hub 2S, you can purchase the [Surface Hub 3 Pack](surface-hub-3-pack-faq.md), which lets you swap out the old cartidge and instantly convert your Surface Hub 2S to a Surface Hub 3.
+To learn more, see [Install and manage Surface Hub 3 Pack](install-manage-surface-hub-3-pack.md).

+> [!NOTE]
+> Support for the current OS on Surface Hub, based on Windows 10 version 22H2, is scheduled to end on October 14, 2025.

 ## Install Migration Launcher app to trigger a migration